Hangzhou–Haining intercity railway: Opening timeline

 In November 2012, the Haining Municipal Government started preliminary work on the project.
 In December of the same year, an agreement was signed with the Yuhang District of Hangzhou.

 In February 2013, the Zhejiang Provincial Development and Reform Commission submitted the "Recent Construction Plan for the Intercity Railway in the Metropolitan Area of Zhejiang Province" to the National Development and Reform Commission, the plan includes the Hangzhou-Haining Intercity Railway.
-This plan was approved by the NDRC on December 16, 2014. construction started on the first section of the Hangzhou–Haining intercity railway project between Chang'an to Zhouwangmiao Stations on December 15, 2016.
+This plan was approved by the NDRC on 16 December 2014. construction started on the first section of the Hangzhou–Haining intercity railway project between Chang'an and Zhouwangmiao Stations on 15 December 2016.